 No one really talks about the transition from crowdfunding to life after crowdfunding.
+What to do after getting fully funded on your crowdfunding campaign?

 It’s kind of like winning the gold medal after the World Cup and then fading into oblivion.